lwcarani/lwcarani.github.io/_posts/2024-05-08-aimessages-reflections-2.md

 console.log(message); // "hi!" and not ""
 ```

-This could casuse unexpected consequences and behavior if in this case, you consider `0` and `""` valid values. `??` helps avoid this pitfall by only short-circuiting on `null` or `undefined`.
+This could cause unexpected consequences and behavior if in this case, you consider `0` and `""` valid values. `??` helps avoid this pitfall by only short-circuiting on `null` or `undefined`.

 ```ts
 const count = 0;